AlexeyMK/alexeymk.com/_posts/2024-06-18-when-should-i-replace-my-landing-page-builder.md

 ---
+cover: /images/kallax.avif
+date: 2024-06-17 01:00:29
+description: 'Later than you''d think: Landing Page Builders like Instapage or Unbounce are the Kallax of MarTech tools'
 layout: post
-title: "When is it time to replace Landing Page Builder?"
-description: "Later than you'd think: Landing Page Builders like Instapage or Unbounce are the Kallax of MarTech tools"
 published: true
-cover: /images/kallax.avif
-date: 2024-06-17 01:00:29
 tags:
 - growth-engineering
+- martech
- - landing-pages
+- product-management
+title: When is it time to replace Landing Page Builder?
 ---

 “The fundraise has closed,” said the VP of Engineering, “we can now fund a dedicated Growth Engineering team.
 Can we get rid of our janky landing page builder now?
 I’d feel a lot more comfortable with a real engineering team owning the website.”